Link in Bio as Mini Sales Funnel: LinkedIn Strategy 2025

 These integrations also automate workflows, saving you time and ensuring precise tracking.
 For instance, clicks can automatically trigger email sequences, CRM updates, or personalized landing pages based on user behavior.

-The PIMMS Pro plan, which includes Stripe and Shopify integrations, is available for a one-time payment of $45 (excluding tax).
+The PIMMS Pro plan, which includes Stripe and Shopify integrations, is available for a one-time payment of €59.
 This makes it an affordable option for businesses looking to tie LinkedIn activity directly to revenue without committing to ongoing monthly fees.

 Measuring and Improving Funnel Performance

 Creating your LinkedIn sales funnel is just the beginning.
 Once you've set up targeted, personalized experiences using your LinkedIn bio link, the next step is to measure its effectiveness and make improvements.
-With LinkedIn engagement rates jumping 44% year-over-year [16] and HubSpot's 2024 Sales report ranking social media as the fourth most effective sales channel [15], now is the perfect time to refine your approach.
+With LinkedIn engagement rates jumping 44% year-over-year [16] and HubSpot's 2024 Sales report ranking YouTube as the fourth most effective sales channel [15], now is the perfect time to refine your approach.

 Instead of focusing on vanity metrics like follower count, zero in on actionable metrics that directly impact your bottom line.
 Tools like PIMMS offer real-time dashboards, showing exactly how your LinkedIn activity contributes to revenue.